ind1goDusk/octopus-crapshoot/README.md

 Requirements 1-3 are all met.

-Data can be added and viewed using prepared statements in datalayer.php
+Data can be added and viewed using prepared statements in datalayer.php.
+It cannot be modified because we tried to impliment AJAX but unfortunately ran out of time

 Our team has, at the time of writing this readme, 73 commits between our entire team.

 As seen by our UML diagram, OOP is used while utilizing multiple classes.